-- A full-time, campus-based University of Toronto faculty member; and - A co-applicant from a lead community partner organisation.
+- A University of Toronto-based Principal Investigator; and - A co-applicant from a lead community partner organisation.

 Teams may also include:

 - Representatives of additional partners or stakeholder groups; - Other UofT faculty members and or postdoctoral fellows, as appropriate; - Other participants deemed essential to the success of the initiative. - Individuals named as members of the applicant team cannot be compensated with grant funds.